La Grange, Illinois: Government

 The Village of La Grange is a non-home rule municipal corporation and operates under a board-manager form of government.
 A seven-member board of trustees, elected as provided by state law, serves four-year overlapping terms.
 A village manager is appointed by the board.

 The village has six operating departments: administration, finance, police, fire, community development and public works.

-The village is in Illinois's 3rd congressional district, and is represented by Marie Newman, a resident of the village.
+The village is split between Illinois' 4th and 6th congressional districts, represented by Jesús G. "Chuy" García and Sean Casten respectively.

 The village is served by the Park District of La Grange with a five-member board of commissioners, elected as provided by state law, which serves four-year overlapping terms.
 An executive director is appointed by the board.

 Endorsing organizations

-A Citizens' Council has existed in La Grange for over 75 years.
+The Citizens' Council of La Grange has existed in La Grange for over 75 years.
 As all such organizations under the village manager form of government, it is non-partisan.
 The council in particular seeks, evaluates, and recommends candidates for the village, library and park district boards.

 Other non-partisan slating organizations form periodically to seek and support candidates for the various elected boards.